dmbarbour/wikilon/docs/AcidStateReplacement.md

 It seems to me that either approach should work well enough.
 I should pick one and run with it.
 For now, the snapshot approach - with a naive model for GC and structure sharing - seems simpler.
 I'll maybe try that.

-# Utilities

-After studying a few options:

-* **Perdure** - persistent IORefs, no transactions, unsuitable.
-* **TCache** - persistent STM refs, backed by file or AWS
-* **TX** - persistent STM ref, no checkpoint... unsuitable
-* **berkeley db** - key-value store, ACID, memcache
-* **datomic** - similar model for time; somewhat expensive

-Both **TCache** and **berkeley db** seem to be viable options.
-Of these, I think **berkeley db** may be the better choice, having a highly proven robustness, performance, and scalability.
-My impression (from the multitude of spelling errors) is that TCache code isn't very robust, and the IResource model should offer a better separation between data type and storage.

-Potentially, I could use TCache backed above BDB.
-OTOH, it isn't clear to me that this would offer any significant advantages.
-It might be worth emulating the cache from TCache, however, so I can reuse parsings?
-I'll need to think about it.

-Nested transactions are also a useful feature.
-They can allow me to `{try}` a behavior without fully committing to it, i.e. failure as undo, which could greatly simplify reasoning about partial failure and system consistency.
-Both BDB and STM can support this.

 Older Content
 =============